ashwinijanamatti/front-end-gene-mutation/README.md

 The website shows two different views on the Mutation dataset.

 I use d3.json to load data from the API url provided.
+Used Webstorm IDE

+main.js - contains the d3 code for view
+custom-css - all the css classes index.html - the main html we page vision.bmp - shows an alternate approach to the chromosome view

 Mutation Type View - shows the mutation type as a pie chart, the different pie slices are clickable